s277945/PULSeBS_12/retrospective/sprint 4.md

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?
-    - unxpected long code implementation for tasks with teacher/student tutorials
+    - unexpected long code implementation for tasks with teacher/student tutorials

 - What lessons did you learn (both positive and negative) in this sprint?
     - by setting final deadlines for ready demo version at least 1 scrum meeting before oficial demo presentation - we were able to check the whole project, improve some parts and achieve our goal with clear and improved code